Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 The proof of Theorem \ref{thm:PIrect} rests on two contributions that are of independent interest.
 Our starting point is the work of Bate and Li \cite{bate2015geometry}, where they identified a decomposition of the space into pieces with asymptotic non-homogeneous Poincar\'e inequalities.
 For us, it is more important that these subsets satisfy a quantitative connectivity condition.
 In order to prove PI-rectifiability, we need to be able to enlarge, or ``thicken'' these possibly totally disconnected subsets into spaces with better connectivity properties.
 See Theorem \ref{relative} below for a more detailed discussion.

 Once this enlarged space is constructed, one needs to verify that it satisfies a Poincar\'e inequality.
-This required a way of identifying a quantitative connectivity condition that is easier to establish on the space, and showing that this connectivity condition is equivalent to a Poincar\'e inequality.
-In other words, we needed a new and weaker characterization of Poincar\'e inequalities.
-We do this by introducing (in Definition \ref{def:conbility}) a novel condition on a metric measure space that we call $(C,\delta,\epsilon)$-connectivity.
-An interesting feature of this condition is that it is formally very similar to the definition of Muckenhoupt weights, and thus our methods draw a close formal similarity between the theories of Poincar\'e inequalities and the theory of Muckenhoupt weights.
-This similarity has already been observed in some ways in self-improvement phenomenons by Keith and Zhong \cite{keith2008poincare}.
+This required a way of identifying a quantitative connectivity condition that is easier to establish for the space, and showing that this connectivity condition is equivalent to a Poincar\'e inequality.
+In other words, we needed a new and weaker characterization of Poincar´e inequalities.
+We do this by introducing (in Definition \ref{def:conbility}) a novel condition on a metric measure space that we call $(C,\delta,\epsilon)$--connectivity.
+An interesting feature of this condition is that it is formally very similar to the definition of Muckenhoupt weights, and thus our methods draw a close formal similarity between the theories of Poincar\'e inequalities and the theory of Muckenhoupt weights (see discussion following Definition \ref{def:conbility}).
+Some analogies between Poincar\'e inequalities and Muckenhoupt weights have already been observed in relation to self-improvement phenomenons by Keith and Zhong \cite{keith2008poincare}.

-In terms of this condition, we show the following.
+In terms of this condition, we show the following. \\

-\begin{theorem} A $(D,r_0)$-doubling complete metric measure space $(X,d,\mu)$ admits a local $(1,p)$-Poincar\'e inequality for some $1\leq p < \infty$ if and only if it is locally $(C,\delta,\epsilon)$-connected for some $0<\delta,\epsilon<1$.
-Both directions of the theorem are quantitative in the respective parameters. \end{theorem}
+\begin{theorem} A $(D,r_0)$-doubling complete metric measure space $(X,d,\mu)$ admits a local $(1,p)$-Poincar\'e inequality for some $ p \in [1,\infty)$ if and only if it is locally $(C,\delta,\epsilon)$--connected for some $\delta,\epsilon \in (0,1)$.
+Both directions of the theorem are quantitative in the respective parameters. \\ \end{theorem}

-The $p$ in the above theorem is the exponent in the Poincar\'e inequality, which measures the quality of the inequality.
+The variable $p$ in the above theorem is the exponent in the Poincar\'e inequality, which measures the quality of the inequality.
 A larger $p$ means worse connectivity.
 Notable from our perspective is that the characterization is for a $(1,p)$-Poincar\'e inequality for some $p$, and that our characterization applies for any doubling metric measure space.
-Previous characterizations either assumed Ahlfors regularity \cite{heinonen1998quasiconformal}, or presumed knowledge of the exponent $p$ \cite{keith2003modulus}.
-As demonstrated by examples of Schioppa \cite{schioppa2015poincare}, it is possible for this exponent to be arbitrarily large, and thus applying characterizations of \cite{keith2003modulus} seem difficult.
-Further, our formalism avoids modulus estimates, and seems easier to apply in our context.
+Previous characterizations either assumed Ahlfors regularity \cite{heinonen1998quasiconformal}, or presumed knowledge of the exponent $p$, such as in \cite{keith2003modulus} and \cite{durand2016geometric}.
+As demonstrated by examples of Schioppa \cite{schioppa2015poincare}, it is possible for this exponent to be arbitrarily large.
+Thus, applying characterizations from \cite{keith2003modulus} seem difficult in some cases where the exponent is a priori unknown.
+Further, our formalism avoids direct usage of modulus estimates, and seems easier to apply in our context.